 This training and interest coincided with Perkins Director Micheal Anangnos’ push for a Kindergarten.
 None existed at this time for students who were blind in the United States.
 Poulsson helped with an initial study that Anagnos did of Froebel's methods on older students at Perkins and with other activities of the school when it opened (Fish, 3).
 The Perkins Kindergarten would be based on Froebel’s approach, which emphasized sensory awareness, creative expression, and the exploration of ideas and concepts.
 Froebel’s curriculum was easily adapted for children who were blind.
 Stress was placed upon developing the senses of hearing and of touch.
 After graduating from the Normal School she taught at Perkins from 1880-1882 before taking other private teaching jobs, and teaching at the Normal school she had once graduated from (Poulsson, 303).
 Poulsson would write “The Blind Children’s Kindergarten,” which was included in Kindergarten and Primary School for the Blind: A Second appeal for its foundation and endowment, by Michael Anagnos in 1884.
 Anagnos credited her with being the only person who ever added anything to Froebel's Kindergarten methods (Fish, 3, 8).
 This addition – her invention of finger plays.

 Poulson began giving lectures, holding classes for mothers, and writing books, most of which were for children.
 In 1889 she published her first and most well-known book, Finger Plays for Nursery and Kindergarten, which by 1900 was described as a “supplementary book in every kindergarten as well as a classic in the nursery” (“Poulsson, Emilie,”463).
 To children, she became known as the “Finger play lady” (Shute, 419).
+Music for the plays was composed by fellow Perkins Alumna, Cornelia C. Roeske, whose time at Perkins overlapped with Poulsson.
 The book continues to be republished in print and ebook form.
 In 1897 Poulson and her sister, Laura began what would be a seven-year role as editors of “Kindergarten Review” which was published by Milton Bradley and Co.
 (Shute, 419).
 Poulsson wrote and translated many other children’s books and spoke and wrote on parenting (Shute, 419).
 Today many of her published works have been digitized and are available online.
 Youtube videos can be found of individuals using the same 19th-century finger plays and songs published in 1889 to teach music to children today.
 One such example is of a performance of “The Sparrows” on YouTube.

 Description: A page from Finger plays for Nursery and Kindergarten featuring “The Sparrows.”
 An illustration of a children’s hand holding a scroll banner at the top of the page reads, “Nursery Finger Plays.”
 A small pair of mittens hang off the banner.
 Lyrics from this page are surrounded by an illustration of a young girl at a window with her arms outstretched to feed sparrows flying outside.
 The words to this part of the song are: “Little brown sparrows, Flying around, Up in the tree-tops, Down on the ground, Come to my window, Dear sparrows, come!
 See!
 I will give you Many a crumb.”
 There is a section at the bottom of the page where there are five illustrations of hands in gestures that depict the finger acts of “flying around, treetops, on the ground, the window, many a crumb.”
 The illustration for “flying around” involves a limp hand and “fluttering the fingers.”